In Memoriam

 Entered Service: 1941-Aug-21 - MOS at death: 745 (Rifleman)

-Home Town: Little Falls, NY - Buried at: Netherlands USMC (Margraten, Holland) B-7-24
+Home Town: Little Falls, NY - Buried at: Netherlands USMC (Margraten, Netherlands) B-7-24

 Photo provided by buyer of scrapbook, Rod Golay